Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

   * Select **Save**
 * In the left hand menu, select **API permissions**.
 You will add permission to access the **access_as_user** API on the server app.
 This permission is required for the [On Behalf Of Flow](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow#protocol-diagram) to work.
   * Select **Add a permission**, and then **My APIs**.
-  * In the list of applications, select your server application **Azure Search OpenAI Demo API**
+  * In the list of applications, select your server application **Azure Search OpenAI Chat API**
   * Ensure **Delegated permissions** is selected.
   * In the **Select permissions** section, select the **access_as_user** permission
   * Select **Add permissions**.